Package 'AGHmatrix'

 Title: Relationship Matrices for Diploid and Autopolyploid Species

-Description: Computation of A (pedigree), G (genomic-base), and H (A corrected by G) relationship matrices for diploid and autopolyploid species.
+Description: Fast computation of A (pedigree), G (genomic-base), and H (A corrected by G) relationship matrices for diploid and autopolyploid species.
 Several methods are implemented considering additive and non-additive models.

-Authors: Rodrigo Amadeu [aut, cre], Luis Ferrao [aut, ctb], Catherine Cellon [ctb], Leticia Lara [ctb], Marcio Resende [ctb], Ivone Oliveira [ctb], Patricio Munoz [ctb], Augusto Garcia [ctb]
+Authors: Rodrigo Amadeu [aut, cre], Luis Ferrao [aut, ctb], Thiago Oliveira [aut, ctb], Catherine Cellon [ctb], Leticia Lara [ctb], Marcio Resende [ctb], Ivone Oliveira [ctb], Patricio Munoz [ctb], Augusto Garcia [ctb]

 Maintainer: Rodrigo Amadeu <[email protected]>